baduhai/Koi/README.md

 #### Arch Linux

-AUR package planned.
+AUR packages planned.

 [//]: # "Install it from the AUR. [koi](https://aur.archlinux.org) or [koi-git](https://aur.archlinux.org)."

 #### Other Distros

+AppImage planned.

-Find the latest AppImage in the [Releases](https://github.com/baduhai/Koi/releases) page.
+[//]: # "Find the latest AppImage in the [Releases](https://github.com/baduhai/Koi/releases) page."

 #### Build from source